Blazzy-Motion/BlazzyMotion/README.md

 ### Source Generator Magic

-When you mark a property with `[BzImage]`, the BlazzyCarousel Source Generator automatically creates an extension method during compilation:
+When you mark a property with `[BzImage]`, the BlazzyMotion.Carousel Source Generator automatically creates an extension method during compilation:

 ```csharp
 // Auto-generated at compile-time